By Amy Sheridan, Seasons Program Director

 It is recommended for adults to have at least 8-10 cups of liquid each day.

 Dry lips are often the first sign of dehydration.
 Other common signs are otherwise unexplained fatigue, headaches, constipation, or urine that is darkly colored.
-A person who is well hydrated will have pale yellow urine without noticeable odor.
+A person who is well hydrated will have pale yellow urine without a noticeable odor.

 Assisting someone living with cognitive changes or dementia to remain hydrated is a part of their care and is just as important (if not more important) as ensuring they are eating enough.
 Some tips and tricks to assist with this are: